JakeRuth/2048/README.md

 ====

-See the live version: http://jakeruth.com/portfolioExternal/2048-game/2048.html
+See the live version: http://jakeruth.com/portfolioExternal/2048-game/2048.html *I created this back in college, since then KineticJS has been abandoned and is no longer maintained.*

 I re-coded 2048 with KineticJS just for fun, my intent was for this to be nearly identical to the famous 2048 app.

 The reason why I first decided to do this was because the original 2048 was too slow for me.
 I played it way too much (no seriously I lost my life to that game for a little) and I kept on